-As at the date hereof, except as disclosed herein, there have been no material reorganizations of AOG and or any of our subsidiaries within the three most recently completed financial years and there are currently no material reorganizations of AOG proposed for the current financial year.
+As at the date hereof, except as disclosed herein, there have been no material reorganizations of Advantage and or any of its subsidiaries within the three most recently completed financial years and there are currently no material reorganizations of Advantage proposed for the current financial year.
 See "General Development of the Business".